syahirazman/NS-Portfolio/README.md

-# NS-Portfolio
+# Personal Portfolio Website
-This website serves as my personal portfolio website crafted to showcase my educational background, projects, and expertise.
+This website serves as my first personal portfolio website crafted to showcase my educational background, projects, and expertise.
+It is developed using purely HTML and CSS (with a gist of JavaScript).

 Explore the portfolio at: https://syahirazman.github.io/NS-Portfolio/